 This note is for those new to reading scientific research.
 Research designers and statisticians may find some of it more concrete than their conceptual frameworks.
-It further develops the information found in other files in the Notebook series (see end of this handout).
+It further develops the information found in other files in the Notebook series.

 One of the important skills college students must begin to master early is the reading, understanding and interpreting of research publications – whether print or electronic books, journals, reports, papers, etc. Doing so will prepare students for doing assignments and literature review papers (sometimes called library research).
 The information and knowledge read and collected for assignments and papers is often written in styles new to students and may involve the writers’ use of evidence and empirical research and a specialized academic vocabulary.
 The classic form of inquiry – the scientific method – is used in many disciplines.

 The papers written for most undergraduate classes do not often involve original research of the types found in scholarly and scientific journals.
 Student papers are similar to the ‘review of literature’ sections of these papers.
 Sometimes undergraduates do write about their own research.
 This too is done more professionally when the student has good grounding in how to read the research and reports and literature reviews.

 Before reading scientific research, one should think about the Basic Principles of Science*.

 - Uncertainty – Whatever is reported is always with this caveat: There is the strong probability that this is accurate, but we expect to learn from new research studies.

 - Probability (p) – Uncertainty is dealt with by measuring probability.
 This is statistical significance.
 Most scientists accept a minimum statistical significance of p < .05 which means there are fewer than 5 chances out of 100 that the results are due to chance.
 Researchers can only report what appears to be the case.
 Underlying all science is the concept that findings and conclusions never prove.
 Also, science cannot verify a negative – that something cannot or will not occur.